 - The proposed project accesses dollars otherwise unavailable to the sector, thereby raising new money rather than simply redirecting funds that would have been spent within the sector in any case.

 Grant cycle and applications

-This RFP will also be released every November.
-Proposals are due at the beginning of January.
-Grant awards will be decided in May.
+The RFP for organizational mergers and collaborations is released every March.
+Proposals are due at the beginning of May.
+Grant awards will be decided in September.